pudly/schmopera-hugo/content/articles/mireille-asselins-phone-call-from-the-met.md

 ---
-title: Mireille Asselin's phone call from the Met
+title: "Mireille Asselin&#039;s phone call from the Met"
 ---

 ## 1. What went through your mind when you heard you'd be singing for opening night?